aws-samples/hpc-applications/apps/NAMD/README.md

 # NAMD

 This directory contains scripts for building and benchmarking [NAMD](https://www.ks.uiuc.edu/Research/namd/) on AWS HPC instances.
 NAMD is a parallel molecular dynamics code from the University of Illinois, designed for high-performance simulation of large biomolecular systems.
-Unlike the MPI-based codes in this repository, NAMD is built on the [Charm++](https://charm.cs.illinois.edu/) parallel runtime; on AWS the high-performance multi-node path is the Charm++ **OFI (libfabric) backend over EFA**.
+Unlike the MPI-based codes in this repository, NAMD is built on the [Charm++](https://charm.cs.illinois.edu/) parallel runtime; on AWS the high-performance multi-node path is the Charm++ **MPI backend layered on the system OpenMPI**, which rides EFA through its libfabric provider.

 The scripts are organised by architecture / accelerator: